For AI agents · x402 protocol

 Built for agents, from first principles

 Most trade publishers were built before agents existed.
 Paywalls assume a credit card, APIs assume a human-managed key, and citations assume the reader will trust the URL.
 Supercomputing News inverts each assumption.
-Agents discover content through a public manifest, pay per request in USDC on Base, and verify every article against an Ed25519 signature published with it.
+Agents discover content through a public manifest, pay per request in USDC on Base, never pay twice for the same resource, read clean Markdown on request, and verify every article against an Ed25519 signature published with it.
+No accounts.
+No keys.
+No quotas.

 API keys